LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingAgentAssist/prerequisite-steps.md

     <img class="fancyimage" style="width:800px" src="img/agentassisttutorial/add_prebuilt_domain.png">

-    Once completed, the LP_Airlines NLU v2 domain is created, fully trained and containing intents for use with any airline.
+    Once completed, the LP_Airlines domain is created, fully trained and containing intents for use with any airline.

 ### Step 2: Create the Airline FAQ knowledge base